Wilbourw/LearnToCSharp/README.md

 LearnToCSharp
 =============

-A simple application written in C# that supports teachers to teach the basics programming.
+A simple application written in C# that supports teachers to teach the basics of programming.